-I had an experience not too long ago which re-affirmed for me that self-compassion is probably the most powerful tool I have.
+I had an experience recently which re-affirmed for me that self-compassion is probably the most powerful tool I have.
 Some might wonder how that could be true.
 While more people are becoming aware of the importance of self-compassion in mental health and well-being, it still runs counter to the values of the prevailing mainstream culture that tends to emphasize immediate gratification, competition, and self-esteem based on hierarchical achievement.

 In contrast, self-compassion’s main components, according to pioneering researcher and author Kristen Neff, are awareness, a sense of interconnectedness or common humanity, and kindness.
 From this perspective, self-esteem is viewed as important, but it’s based on one’s intrinsic worthiness rather than being conditional and achievement-based.

 When some people first hear about self-compassion, they immediately get it.
 It’s like a light-bulb goes off and many things that had confused them suddenly make sense.
 They recognize how much their inner critic dominates their internal experience, making self-trust nearly impossible.
 They realize that they tend to withhold compassion from themselves, and that doing so prevents them from having positive experiences at work, or in relationships.

 For others, the idea of self-compassion can seem abstract, kind of fluffy or “nice to have” rather than an essential human capacity.
 I sometimes wonder if these folks imagine something like Daily Affirmations by Stuart Smalley.
 If they think that self-compassion is all about staring at yourself in the mirror and saying, “I’m good enough, I’m smart enough, and dog gone it, people like me” no wonder they question its in-the-trenches value.
 My recent experience, however, reminded me that self-compassion is in no way fluffy.
 It’s a potent tool; a form of emotional aikido.